TangoAgency/avatar-view/README.md

 Take a look at [AvatarViewBindings][AvatarViewBindings] class where BindingsAdapter in configured.
 Because of that you can use "bind:avatarUrl" and "bind:name" in xml file.

-I have explained PicassoLoader issue in step 3 in Standard Method part
+I have explained [PicassoLoader][PicassoLoader] issue in step 3 in Standard Method part

+####Additional information

+- Avatar background color is calculated using hashCode() method called on given name String.
+- You can set defaultPlaceholderString by creating [ImageLoaderBase][ImageLoaderBase] instance (i.e. [PicassoLoader][PicassoLoader]) by calling constructor with String parameter.
+By default it is set to "?".

 ####Feel free to create issues and pull requests!